 For more on the difference between vector and raster images, plus more handy works and phrases you might be getting confused, take a look at our post on key terms every graphic designer should know.

 In an increasingly digital world, demand for vector art is rising.
-So whether you’re a total novice or an advanced vector artist, it’s a good time to skill up.
-In this post, we’ve selected the best free vector art tutorials to help you do so.
+So let's get going with the best vector art tutorials around.

-If you’re a total beginner to making vector art in Adobe Illustrator, here’s a great place to start.
-The software’s makers themselves explain how to easy build your artwork from simple vector shapes that you can adjust, combine, and colour to make eye-catching illustrations.
+If you’re a total beginner at making vector art in Adobe Illustrator, here’s a great place to start.
+The software's makers explain how to easy build your artwork from simple vector shapes that you can adjust, combine, and colour to make eye-catching illustrations.

 Continuing on from the previous introduction, this tutorial from Adobe sets out the basics of creating and editing shapes in Adobe Illustrator CC, including how to draw combine, and trace shapes.